cenggel/cordova-loader/README.md

 ## Introduction

 Cordova Loader makes it easy to use Cordova with remotely served mobile applications.
 The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific, versioned JavaScript which is loaded into memory and stored in versioned directories for production use / bundling.
 When the client loads, it automatically pulls in the platform-specific cordova code for that device.
 The Cordova API can be used the same as it is in the Cordova documentation.
-Cordova Loader was built for use in Meteor but will soon be able to be used by any Javascript/Node.js applcation.
+Cordova Loader was built for use with Meteor but is now available to be used by any Javascript/Node.js applcation through NPM.
 Enjoy!

 ![demo](https://raw.githubusercontent.com/andrewreedy/cordova-loader/master/screenshot.png)